-For millions, the concept of improving their lives one minute at a time is intriguing.
-Fortunately, it’s easier than many think due to straightforward and timeless advice that can be applied almost immediately!
+For millions of people, the concept of improving their lives one minute at a time is intriguing.
+Thankfully, it’s easier than many think.
+There is good straightforward and timeless advice that can be applied almost immediately!
 Recently, savvy men and women met in an online discussion to reveal their simple life skills that people can use quickly and directly.

 Table of Contents

 Whenever you apologize, think twice about saying the word “but.”
 Instead, use a pause!
 One expert puts it all into perspective.
 “Use a pause instead of ‘but’ while apologizing,” he directs.
 “After all, we all know whatever was said before the ‘but’ was a moral obligation.
 It also makes your apology sound artificial.”

 Mastering the ability to focus on your task at hand is imperative for healthy living.
 In other words, when you are doing something, do it!
 If you’re working, get lost in your work without any distractions.
 It may seem impossible, but practicing mindfulness is one of the most fulfilling life skills you can learn.

 3. Cure In-Flight Ear Pain

 If you’ve ever experienced mid-flight ear pain, the following skill can mean the difference between a comfortable flight and an excruciating one!
 “Often, when you are on a flight, and the aircraft loses altitude, you experience a sharp pain in your ears,” one man explains.
 “The easiest way to overcome it, without any external help, is to block your nose with your fingers, close your mouth, and blow out hard.”